kokoaono/flutter_chat/README.md

 1. Clone the project.
 2. cd into the folder where the project is cloned.
-3. From terminal run flutter run - select which platform you want to run the app.
+3. From terminal run flutter run - select which platform you want to run the app(mac or chrome).

 ## Getting Started